Telmooo/jpass/docs/qf_testing.md

   - Title field is empty;
   - Password and repeated password fields do not match (note: can be both empty).
 - **Generate Password**: Screen for generating a random password;
-- **Generate Password (warning poup)**: Error state.
+- **Generate Password (warning popup)**: Error state.
 Appears a warning popup when it's attempted to `Accept` the generated password while the generated password field is empty;

 ### Events
 Each event present in the diagram corresponds to the name of the button to click while on that state.
 Some of the events contain conditions or actions, such as: